-From Bullied Kid To TV Hero, Mister Rogers Really Was The Great Person You Think
+From Bullied Kid To TV Hero, Mister Rogers Really Was The Great Person You Think He Was

 The Little-Known Story Of Bobby Fischer: From America’s Best Chess Player To Isolated Madman

 Bobby Fischer had one of the greatest minds the world of chess had ever seen.
 Only one thing could keep him from holding onto the title of World Champion: himself.

 How The Kray Twins Ruled The Underworld Of Swinging Sixties London In Style